republicofmakers/republicofmakers/README.md

 # Republic of Makers Repo #

-republicofmakers's Repo, alias "republicofmakers"

 My name is "Ceyhun Pempeci"...
-"Republic of Makers" is more memorable so that's why I called it.
+My repo called "Republic of Makers".

+The name 'Republic of Makers' reflects my belief in the importance of fostering a culture of creation over consumption.
+In a world increasingly focused on consumption, I hope to inspire a future where creators outnumber consumers, contributing to innovation and shared knowledge.

 I am specialized in Embedded System Engineering.
+This repository serves as a platform to showcase my skills, education, and professional journey, while also sharing projects to contribute to and inspire the community.

 **Tech Stack**